 First time here?

 Welcome to Dinner: A Love Story!
 I’m hoping you’ve landed here because your most trusted friend told you in the elevator at work or on the sideline of a soccer game, “Hey, I found the coolest, most inspiring website!”
-That is the best-case scenario because DALS is only three years old, and its popularity, at least initially, was built mostly by word of mouth, which, in my opinion, is the best way to reel in devoted readers.
+That is the best-case scenario because DALS’s popularity, at least initially, was built mostly by word of mouth, which, in my opinion, is the best way to reel in devoted readers.
 (Lesson #1, btw, DALS = Dinner: A Love Story.)
-You might have also discovered DALS because you heard about us on NPR or read about us in The New York Times, or New York Magazine, or The Wall Street Journal, or Salon, or Martha Stewart Living, or Whole Living, or Cup of Jo, Everyday Food, or Real Simple or Bon Appetit, where we write a column called “The Providers,” all about feeding a family; or maybe because you googled “homemade shake and bake chicken.”
+You might have also discovered DALS because you heard about us on NPR or read about us in The New York Times, or New York Magazine, or The Wall Street Journal, or Salon, or Martha Stewart Living, or Whole Living, or Cup of Jo, Everyday Food, or Real Simple or Bon Appetit, where we wrote a column from 2011-2017 called “The Providers,” all about feeding a family; or maybe because you googled “homemade shake and bake chicken.”
 And that’s fine, too!

 But if you’re thinking Where have I been?
 How did I miss all of this fun?
 Fear not!
 I have a strategy for you to get you up to speed fast.
 (DALS Lesson #2: “strategy” is my favorite word.)
 It’s super easy, but still, it’s important to pay close attention:

-Now, while you wait for it to arrive, here’s what I suggest: First, read my “About” page.
-There you’ll learn about the mission of DALS and meet all the players around the dinner table — me (Jenny), Andy (father, book editor, frequent contributor), Phoebe (book hound, sixth grader), and Abby (Olympian dollhouse player, fifth grader).
+Now, while you wait for them to arrive, here’s what I suggest: First, read my “About” page.
+There you’ll learn about the mission of DALS and meet all the players around the dinner table — me (Jenny), Andy (father, book editor), Phoebe (book hound, cross-country junkie, tenth grader), and Abby (soccer player, aspiring physician, ninth grader).
 Then, for your convenience, I’ve distilled the last few years into this list of posts which hopefully illustrate the wide range of content you can expect when you come back tomorrow.
 (And you will come back tomorrow, right?)
 If you work your way through the list, I promise you’ll feel up to speed, if not completely sick of us.